bilgin1500/bilgin1500.com/CONTENT.md

 # bilgin1500.com

 ## Intro

-Hi there!
 I'm Bilgin Özkan, a creative soul with a main focus on web design and development.
 Over the years I had the great opportunity to work for some of the best brands and products in Turkey such as Türkiye İş Bankası, Nike, Ikea, Babylon, Pozitif, Hürriyet and Enka Kültür Sanat.
 Currently I am partner and Digital Design Lead at [Rolakosta][1], a boutique design studio with a multidisciplinary approach specialized in branding, cultural projects and new media content.

 ## Projects
 Below you can find my selected projects.

 ### Rolio